mimecorg/bc-font-utils/README.md

 Create TTF and WOFF2 fonts from SVG icons using the given configuration file and optional output path.
 It defaults to the directory in which the configuration file is located.
 A CSS file containing icon classes (with a configurable prefix) is also generated.

-When the `--rebuild` option is specified, cached SVG images are re-generated even if they already exist.
+When the `--rebuild` option is specified, cached SVG images are deleted and re-generated.

 Currently the tool can import SVG icons from the [lucide-static](https://lucide.dev/guide/packages/lucide-static) package.
 It can be used to create a customized version of the static icon fonts which contain only icons which are needed.